devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

     Wisdom fetchedWisdom = await _api.fetch();

-    //Appending the new Wisdoms to the current State List<Wisdom> newWisdoms = _oldWisdoms..add(fetchedWisdom);
+    //Appending the new wisdoms to the current State List<Wisdom> newWisdoms = _oldWisdoms..add(fetchedWisdom);

     _wisdomSink.add(newWisdoms); //publish to stream